 Also, I was the Love Spreader of the Week in November 2012.
 Never fear, though.
 My week in the sun may be over, but I am not yet All Out Of Love.

 These days, I am the Tabletop Manager for PAX Australia.
-In 2014, we had an amazing experience and the team will be back for more in 2015.
+In 2014, we had an amazing experience which got even better in 2015.
 If you are interested in the show, please get in touch.
+We're always keen to add games to our library.

 If you really want to know more, you can read my personal blog - it's about games, family stuff, general artefacts from my life, etc - but it's not updated very regularly.
 If you have come here because you know me in real life, please note that everything I post is entirely my own opinion and has nothing to do with employers, clients, my research or BGG management (latter unless stated).
 There are posts by me at the original Gone Gaming